ringcentral/ringcentral-softphone-ts/mkdocs/docs/troubleshooting.md

 - Do not use a RingCentral app device (`SoftPhone` in the REST API).

 Call `softphone.enableDebugMode()` to inspect the SIP exchange.
-The initial `register()` call rejects on failure; later refresh failures emit `registrationError`.
+The initial `register()` call rejects on failure; later signaling failures, such as a connection loss, a registration-refresh failure, or a failed recovery attempt, emit `signalingError`.
 Debug output can contain identities, phone numbers, call metadata, and authentication material, so redact it before sharing.

 ## Audio is distorted or silent